Department of Labor Logo United States Department of Labor

 Nationwide coverage of the largest counties is published in the County Employment and Wages news release.
 Additional information about quarterly employment and wages data is available in the news release Technical Note and from the Quarterly Census of Employment and Wages website.

 Table 1.
-Covered establishments, employment, and wages in the United States and the 15 largest counties in Ohio, first quarter 2025
+Covered establishments, employment, and wages in the United States and the 15 largest counties in Ohio, third quarter 2025

 Area Establishments,